 To replace a human head, the lab uses an enhanced system known as Hybrid III.
 Accelerations are measured inside the Hybrid III’s head.
 All the helmets are tested for major impacts at an angle of 45 degrees.
 After a thorough test, the data is brought together and analyzed.
 When the helmet passes this test and proves to be at par with the MIPS BPS standards, only then it is officially approved for MIPS standards.

-If you look at a MIPS helmet and a non-MIPS helmet, both may look identical to you.
+If you look at MIPS-equipped helmets and non-MIPS helmets, both may look identical to you.
 However, if you have a peek inside, you will notice a yellow-colored thin liner under the helmet pads.
 That is where the magic happens.
-You may not feel the difference while wearing the two helmets but upon collision, the difference can be clearly noted.
+You may not feel the difference while wearing the two cycling helmets but upon collision, the difference can be clearly noted.

 What’s The Importance of Rotational Motion?

 When there is a bike collision, there are two types of forces that come into action – linear force and rotational force.
 Most of the injuries to the head are a result of a combination of both these forces.
-While a general (non-MIPS) helmet will provide protection against collisions, the MIPS-engineered helmets minimize the harmful rotation impact on the brain.
+The brain can handle linear impacts better than oblique impacts which create rotational strain.
+While the same helmet without an MIPS system will provide protection against collisions, the MIPS-engineered helmets minimize the harmful rotation impact on the brain.

 What Does MIPS Exactly Do?

 You may have read or heard about MIPS while searching for bike helmets.
-Upon a collision, the Multi-directional Impact Protection System (MIPS) works inside the helmet to reduce the impact of harmful rotational forces from damaging your brain.
+Upon a collision, the Multi-directional Impact Protection System (MIPS) works inside the helmet to reduce rotational forces from damaging your brain.

-MIPS uses a specially designed layer that moves inside the helmet as it copies the brain’s natural protection mechanism.
+MIPS technology mimics the brain’s natural protection mechanism and uses a specially designed layer that moves inside the helmet.
 This layer is engineered to rotate inside the helmet to slow down the amount of energy that impacts the brain.
 Upon a crash or collision, this layer of “slip-plane system” hence moves inside the helmet to minimize sudden jerks to and from the head.

-You may not find much difference between a MIPs and a non MIPS helmet from outside (other than the tiny MIPS monogram), but if you look inside the helmet you will notice a yellow liner.
+You may not find much difference between a MIPS and a non-MIPS-equipped helmet from outside (other than the tiny MIPS monogram), but if you look inside the helmet you will notice a yellow MIPS liner.
 This is exactly what MIPS does.
 This technology protects your brain from severe impact (rotational forces) when you fall off from an angle.

 Does MIPS Cost More?

 MIPS is an added technology that makes a good helmet the best one you can get.
 Since it provides additional protection to your head, it does have an additional cost.
-The MIPS technology needs to be separately tailored inside each helmet.
-For this reason, you may find that the cost of a MIPS helmet is slightly more than that of a non-MIPS helmet.
+The MIPS layer needs to be separately tailored inside each helmet.
+For this reason, you may find that the cost of a MIPS-equipped helmet is slightly more than that of non-MIPS helmets.

-However, you cannot deny the advanced technology, years of effort, and hard-core testing that is put in every MIPS helmet.
+However, you cannot deny the advanced data methods and technology, years of effort, and hard-core testing that is put in every MIPS-equipped helmet.
 And this comes with a cost.
 Do not let the cost be the deciding factor.
 Remember that it is your life that is at stake, and you can consider the higher cost as an investment.